 Cool Your Skin Down

-After a sunburn, it’s important to cool your skin down.
-You can take a cool bath or shower to soothe redness and dryness - but skip the soap, which can irritate scorched skin.
+Another sunburn relief tool is a cool bath or shower to soothe redness and dryness – but skip the soap, which can irritate scorched skin.
 If cool water isn’t cutting it, apply a cold compress to the burn.
 Pour water and ice into a bowl, soak a cloth in the liquid and hold it over the burn.
 Each of these methods will help absorb heat from your skin and minimize swelling.

 Soothe & Repair Red, Dry Skin